idyulianto/idyulianto/README.md

 - 🌱 I’m currently learning ...
 -->

 As a computer science student, I believe that technology is a tool for turning ideas into reality.
-I am passionate about creating software that is not only functional, but also intuitive and stunning
+I am passionate about creating software that is not only functional, but also intuitive and stunning.

 <a href="https://github.com/workingindra">
   <img align="center" src="https://github-readme-stats.vercel.app/api?username=workingindra&count_private=true&show_icons=true&theme=chartreuse-dark" />